yuvaldori/gigaspaces-wiki-jekyll/xap102adm/ca-apm-introscope-reporter.markdown

 {% endhighlight %}

 ## Licensing
-XAP-apm-introscope requires a separate license in addition to the XAP commercial license.
-Please contact GigaSpaces Customer Support for more details.
+XAP-apm-introscope requires a separate license in addition to the XAP commercial license, please contact GigaSpaces Customer Support for more details.

 # Integration details